Kronopt/HashCheck/README.md

 #### Ideas for possible future features
 * Verbose mode (time it takes to hash each file, number of files to hash, directory, etc)
-* Option for providing input hash and checking wether the calculated hash is the same
+* Option for providing input hash and checking whether the calculated hash is the same
 * Create separate script to add option to context menu (windows) to launch script (run to add to registry, run again to remove)
 * Test file with predetermined hashes